metrico/pasticca/README.md

 # 💊 pasticca
-Store and Retrieve data from `pastila` in Go for fun a profit-loss
+Store and Retrieve data from `pastila` in Go for fun & profit-loss

 ## Usage
 ```go